April 3 @ 11:30am

 So look at these data points of resistance and figure out what are the ones affecting your team.

 When you see a sign of resistance, take a step back.
-It’s easy to get judge or frustrated when dealing with these.
+It’s easy to get judged or frustrated when dealing with these.
 Step back and try to see these signs as data.
-Getting frustrated by someone whose amygdala has been hyjacked is not helpful.
+Getting frustrated by someone whose amygdala has been hijacked is not helpful.
 Try not to feel threatened by these yourself.

 When you spot resistance, ask open questions!

 When you ask questions, it stimulates dopamine in the brain!
 Top negotiators and salespeople spend double the time asking questions than their less successful counterparts.

 Closed questions can only be answered in yes/no, and aren’t powerful like open questions.

 We as humans think we know all there is to know.
 We map something out and think ‘there’s no way we could have missed something.’
 But we know we have blind spots!